For openers: MLB tries again with short season, skewed rules

 A CAN OF CORN

-Shucks!
-Might not be a game in the ”Field of Dreams” cornfield this summer.
-MLB did a great job building a diamond next to the movie site near Dyersville, Iowa, to host the Yankees and White Sox on Aug.
+A game in the ”Field of Dreams” cornfield this summer is still on – for now.
+MLB did a great job building a diamond next to the movie site near Dyersville, Iowa, for a game on Aug.
 13, but fans can’t come.
+The Yankees and White Sox were set to play – because of scheduling, at least one of those teams would have to change.
+Most likely, with the game closer to Chicago, the White Sox would play someone from a Central Division.

-Also scrapped: Matchups in London, Mexico City and Puerto Rico.
-No official word yet on the All-Star Game, which was set for July 14 at Dodger Stadium.
+Matchups in London, Mexico City and Puerto Rico already have been scrapped.
+No official word yet on the All-Star Game, set for July 14 at Dodger Stadium.

 OUCH